sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/index.md

 [`sg`](https://github.com/sourcegraph/sourcegraph/tree/main/dev/sg) is the CLI tool that Sourcegraph developers can use to develop Sourcegraph.
 Learn more about the tool's overall vision in [`sg` Vision](./vision.md), and how to use it in the [usage section](#usage).

+> NOTE: Have feedback or ideas?
+Feel free to [open a discussion](https://github.com/sourcegraph/sourcegraph/discussions/categories/developer-experience)!
+Sourcegraph teammates can also leave a message in [#dev-experience](https://sourcegraph.slack.com/archives/C01N83PS4TU).

 ## Quickstart

 1. Run the following to download and install `sg`: